Rupert Freeman photo

 Education: B.Sc., University of Auckland; Ph.D., Duke University

-Rupert Freeman is an Assistant Professor in the Quantitative Analysis area.
+Rupert Freeman is an Assistant Professor in the Data Analytics and Decision Sciences area.
 Prior to joining Darden, he received his Ph.D. in computer science from Duke University and was a postdoc at Microsoft Research in New York City.
-He teaches first-year courses in Decision Analysis.
-His research focuses on eliciting and aggregating information in areas such as probabilistic forecasting, resource allocation, and voting.
+He teaches the first-year core Decision Analysis course and the Data Visualization and Analytics elective.
+His research focuses on eliciting and aggregating information in areas such as probabilistic forecasting, resource allocation, and voting, with a particular focus on designing systems that are both fair and robust to strategic behavior by participants.

 Publications